quat1024/garden/garden/garden.md

 ## Their gardens

 I like the famous [wikiblogarden](https://www.todepond.com/wikiblogarden/) by todepond.
-They just [write html](https://html.energy) and dont bother with this whole site-generator crap.
-Commendable.

 There's a [subreddit](https://www.reddit.com/r/DigitalGardens/).
 People seem to like Obsidian?
 I don't use Obsidian but that's cool.
 There's also a lot of commercial offerings.
 Somehow I feel like that goes against the spirit of the thing.